salaboy/stateofopencon23-avg-func/README.md

-# State of Open Con :: 2023 Average Function
+# State of Open Con :: 2023 Functions

 Function using Dapr